MatthewGerber/rlai/docs/index.md

 ## MuJoCo
 RLAI works with [MuJoCo](https://mujoco.org/) either via Gymnasium described above or directly via the MuJoCo-provided Python bindings.
-See [here](https://github.com/google-deepmind/mujoco#installation) for installation instructions.
+On macOS, see [here](https://stackoverflow.com/questions/63475461/unable-to-import-opengl-gl-in-python-on-macos) for how to fix OpenGL errors.

 ## Robocode
 [Robocode](https://github.com/robo-code/robocode) is a simulation-based robotic combat programming game with a